jonataspc/MutualTlsSample/README.md

 Project developed to demonstrate mutual TLS (mTLS, or Two-Way SSL) authentication using ASP.NET Core.
 It was based on the <a href="https://learn.microsoft.com/en-us/aspnet/core/security/authentication/certauth?view=aspnetcore-7.0">official documentation</a>.

 The generated certificates are located on the "Certificates" directory.
+Don't forget to <a href="https://learn.microsoft.com/en-us/aspnet/core/security/authentication/certauth?view=aspnetcore-7.0#install-in-the-trusted-root">add the CA certificate to the trusted root</a>.

 The WebAPI validates the client's certificate by checking if its thumbprint exists on the "ClientCertificates" allowable list on the "appsettings.json" file.